Aliases for OAS1 Gene

 GeneCards Summary for OAS1 Gene

 OAS1 (2'-5'-Oligoadenylate Synthetase 1) is a Protein Coding gene.
-Diseases associated with OAS1 include Pulmonary Alveolar Proteinosis With Hypogammaglobulinemia and Herpes Simplex.
-Among its related pathways are Prolactin Signaling Pathway and Innate Immune System.
+Diseases associated with OAS1 include Infantile-Onset Pulmonary Alveolar Proteinosis-Hypogammaglobulinemia and Pulmonary Alveolar Proteinosis With Hypogammaglobulinemia.
+Among its related pathways are Prolactin Signaling Pathway and Interferon gamma signaling.
 Gene Ontology (GO) annotations related to this gene include RNA binding and transferase activity.
 An important paralog of this gene is OAS3.

 UniProtKB/Swiss-Prot Summary for OAS1 Gene